mirjana-b/js-miniprojects/README.md

 # js-miniprojects

 Hello there!
 Here are some projects in JS that I have worked on.
 They were part of the tutorial that I went through.
-Feel free to see them.
+Feel free to check them out.